chrishoermann/zod-prisma-types/Readme.md

 ## Known issues

 > Since `zod version 3.21.2` some schemas throw a typescript error.
 Please use `zod version 3.21.1` until this issue is resolved.
-Feel free to add some weight to the [issue on github](https://github.com/colinhacks/zod/issues/2184)
+Since `zod-prisma-type version 3.1.0` you can also use `useTypeAssertions = true` in the generator config to override the type system.
+Use this option at your own risk.
+Feel free to also add some weight to the [zod issue on github](https://github.com/colinhacks/zod/issues/2184)

 ## Table of contents